We recommend you to use modern digital tools at various stages of the research cycle to effectively organize your research activities.

 Citavi – bibliographic manager and organizer.
-The free version allows to save up to 100 records.
+The free version allows saving up to 100 records.

-EndNote Online – a program that allows you to quickly save search results and organize the necessary bibliographic information from various databases and platforms, such as Web of Science, PubMed, Google
+EndNote Online – a tool that allows quick saving search results and organizing the necessary bibliographic information from various databases and platforms, such as Web of Science, PubMed, Google.

-Mendeley – free program for bibliographic information management.
-It allows users to save and view research materials in PDF format and also is connected to the international social network of scientists.
-The tool serves to manage the library, collaborate on articles, find like-minded researchers, and study research trends.
+Mendeley – a free tool for bibliographic information management.
+It allows users to save and turn over research papers in PDF format and also is connected to the international social network of scientists.
+The tool serves to manage the own library, collaborate on articles, find like-minded researchers, and investigate research trends.

-Zotero – free, easy to use tool that helps to collect, manage, cite, and share research sources.
+Zotero – free, easy-to-use tool that helps to collect, organize, cite, and share research.

 re3data – a global registry of research data repositories.

-Zenodo – a universal repository, supported by OpenAIRE and CERN, offers researchers to host datasets, allows them to upload up to 50 GB.
-Each Zenodo deposit receives for free a unique DOI that is conventionally divided into Version DOIs and Concept DOIs: the first indicates a specific version of the document, and the second leads to a page where you can view all its versions.
+Zenodo – a general-purpose repository, developed under OpenAIRE and operated by CERN, offers researchers to deposit datasets.
+It allows the uploading files up to 50 GB.
+All submitted data are assigned with free DOIs that are conventionally divided into Version DOIs and Concept DOIs: the first one indicates a specific version of the document, and the second one leads to a page where the one can look through all its versions.

 Communication with other researchers

-ResearchGate – social network for scientists with more than 5 million users.
-Offers solutions for private correspondence, possibility to create a professional resume or portfolio, a library of publications uploaded by members, statistics tools that allow you to analyze who, from which countries, for what searches, and how often download a specific page or publications.
-Has a question and answer board.
+ResearchGate – a social network for scientists.
+It comes up with solutions for private correspondence, the possibility to create a professional CV or portfolio, a library of publications uploaded by members, statistics tools allowing to analyze who, from which countries, for what search queries, and how often downloads a specific page or publications.
+There is the Q&A board.